Mount Polley Mine

 The concentrate is dewatered in two stages.
 The thickener houses settling of particles and decanting of process water so that the settled particles forming a sludge has a reduced water content to roughly 35-40% water while pressure filtration further reduces water content to approximately 7.5%.
 The water removed is utilized as process water.
 The concentrate is stored in the load-out building and loaded on to 40-tonne trucks for shipping.
 Mount Polley's copper concentrate is then trucked to facilities at the Port of Vancouver, and shipped to overseas smelters.
 The principal market for Mount Polley concentrate is Asia.
 As of December 31, 2012 concentrate sales contracts were in place with three buyers for the purchase of Mount Polley copper concentrate.
 New concentrate sales arrangements are negotiated as required.

-For additional information refer to the Company's Quarter Reports & Annual Information Form.
+For current and/or additional information, refer to the Company's Press Releases, Quarter Reports & Annual Information Form.

 Forward Looking Information